 Now the new semester was upon us.
 I could not believe how fast it was passing by.
 Sandy and I are both so consumed with work and classes, we don’t have time for any type of socializing.
 It’s a hectic pace, but I wanted to make sure I would give every class my all.

-One evening, Henry Watson walked into our dance class one evening with some news.
+One evening, Henry Watson walked into our dance class with some news.
 No one minded much.
 Most of the staff and students at Gail Stanton’s studio knew him.

-I began to think it had something to do with his gala event.
+I began to think it had something to do with his gala.

 He beamed.
 “Thank you so much, everyone, for letting me have this time…and especially you, Alona.”

 “Oh, it is my pleasure, Henry.”
-It’s no secret Alona is one of Henry’s biggest fans.
-Since he was the one in charge of The Radio City Music Festival.
-In fact, he had even donated his time to paint some murals for the big event.
+It’s no secret Alona is one of Henry’s biggest fans, since he was the one in charge of The Radio City Music Festival.
+In fact, he had even donated his time to painting some murals for the big event.

 As he spoke, I couldn’t help but notice how he tries to keep his composure.
 He looked right at me.

-“We are so happy for you, Henry, and we wished you nothing but success, ” said an excited Alona.
+“We are so happy for you, Henry, and we wish you nothing but success, ” said an excited Alona.

 The class erupted with a big applause.

 “Thank you all.”
 He smiled, turned, and practically glided out the door.